 In September 2020, a capital raising round of approximately USD 56 million was completed.
 The Company undertook to provide a total of approximately USD 500 thousand, in three milestones.
 As of December 31, 2021, and 2020 the Company has invested a total of approximately USD 88 and USD 181 thousand, respectively.

-Following the raising, the Company's stake in Novellus is 0.72%.
-As of December 31, 2021, The total investment amounts to NIS 1,600 thousand.
+Following the raising, the Company's stake in Fore as of December 31, 2021 was 0.72% and the total investment amounts to NIS 1,600 thousand.